 Following the referendum on 23 June 2016, the UK is preparing to leave the EU.
 Our quick reference guide for European Economic Area (EEA) nationals, family members and employers covers Frequently Asked Questions on the impact of the referendum:

-Once notice has been given, the UK will begin formal negotiations with the EU for the terms of exit.
-In January 2017, Theresa May declared that Government will put the final deal that is agreed between the UK and the EU to a vote in both Houses of Parliament, before it comes into force.
-The UK may therefore leave the EU by March 2019.
+In January 2017, Theresa May declared that the Government will put the final deal that is agreed between the UK and the EU to a vote in both Houses of Parliament, before it comes into force.

 EEA citizens already in the UK continue to have free movement rights (until the UK formally leaves the EU).